 Step 1: The Maths

-Calculate the % conversion between each sales stage.
+Calculate the % conversion rate between each sales stage.
 In the case of ReachOut&TouchBase.io, let’s look at the conversion from In Discussion to Proposal.

 Number of opportunities that got to “Proposal” / number of opportunities that got to “In Discussion” x 100